golemfactory/clay/scripts/node_integration_tests/README.md

 The tests consist of two major parts:
 * `golem` - the tests that strictly test interactions between two golem instances
-* `concent`- the tests that run instance pairs in such was as to trigger Concent Service calls and test whether the task runs still complete correctly when Concent is involved.
+* `concent`- the tests that run instance pairs in such way as to trigger Concent Service calls and test whether the task runs still complete correctly when Concent is involved.